desmarais-patrick/notes-web-client-js/DEV-NOTES.md

  - Review how Sentry.io reports errors in production (and privacy policy).
  - Review Meteor's module for error overlay during development.
  - Review how UXPin displays user interface components and design system.
+ - How do React and Angular build around the shadow DOM?
+ - What is the Google Lighthouse performance for this app?
+ - Review how e-tag works and what are the caveats for caching.

 ## References